 5. More than a Level Display

 While it is vital to utilize a remote display to put critical level information where operators need it, level meters and controllers can do more than display the level transmitter signal.
-Consider what other features your remote display has, and how they can be used to simplify your installation by being the heart of your local level control system.
+Consider what other features your remote display has and how they can be used to simplify your installation by being the heart of your local level control system.

 Alarm Monitors: Most remote displays are available with relays or open collector outputs that allow them to operate as high and low alarms.
 These alarms can control large indication LEDs, stacked alarm lighting, or audible alarms.
-Open collector outputs allow loop‐powered and intrinsically safe products to alarm and control in a similar way to relays on the safe area or explosion-proof meters.
+Open collector outputs allow loop‐powered and intrinsically safe products to alarm and control a similar way to relay on the safe area or explosion-proof meters.

 Pump Controllers: Some meters like Precision Digital’s PD6000 and PD8-6000 panel meters can be used to replace traditional pump controllers.
-With the level display and LED interface for programming, these are easier to use and offer more control than traditional pump controllers, while offering the same lead-lag and pump alternation features used in multi-pump level control systems.
+With the level display and LED interface for programming, these are easier to use and offer more control than traditional pump controllers while offering the same lead-lag and pump alternation features used in multi-pump level control systems.

 Multivariable Modbus® Level Displays: New Modbus level meters allow a single transmitter to monitor the top material level and interface level and temperatures.
 Modbus level meters can be used to have a single meter display all of these critical variables in settling tanks.